Q2Asapienza/Q2A_Pi/README.md

 # Q2A_Pi
-Interface for python for sending likes to q2a.di.uniroma1.it
+Interface for python for communicating with q2a.di.uniroma1.it